jfhbrook/resume/README.md

 ### Create a Tailored Resume

-Tailored resumes may be created by copying either `everything.docx` or `cv.docx` as a starting point, and editing from there.
-Most resumes will work best by starting with `cv.docx` but referring to `everything.docx` for more bullet points which may be better-suited for the tailored resume:
+Tailored resumes may be created by copying either `everything.docx` or `resume.docx` as a starting point, and editing from there.
+Most resumes will work best by starting with `resume.docx` but referring to `everything.docx` for more bullet points which may be better-suited for the tailored resume:

 ```bash